dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Education is the ability to listen to almost anything without losing your temper or your self-confidence.
+  It is more shameful to distrust our friends than to be deceived by them.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1487 days)